top of page

 SPLASH Educational Experience

-Using the onboard Enviroscape model, students can easily see how human activities in the neighborhoods where they live, impact a river which is the source of drinking water for seventeen million people.
+Using the Enviroscape model, students can easily see how human activities in the neighborhoods where they live, impact a river which is the source of drinking water for seventeen million people.
 What are some of the ways we can better protect our Watershed?

 5958547_orig.jpg